illya13/RL/_posts/2020-05-01-installing-kubernetes-with-gpu-on-ubuntu-20.md

 There are [multiple ways](https://ubuntu.com/kubernetes/install) to install Kubernetes on Ubuntu 20.04.
 The [easiest](https://ubuntu.com/kubernetes/install#single-node) but not the best way is to use [MicroK8s](https://microk8s.io/) for single node setup.
 At this point I would not recommend using `MicroK8s` if you need GPU support:
-- I personally failed to make it work with GPU support
+- I personally failed to make it working with GPU support
     - [standard K8s GPU example doesn't work](https://github.com/ubuntu/microk8s/issues/448)
     - [Revert to containerd 1.2.5 until we get gpu to work on 1.3.0](https://github.com/ubuntu/microk8s/pull/813)
 - it is trying to do too many things on multiple platforms